 The AF methods are the same as described on pages 148-155.
 You can select [FlexiZone - Single], [: Live mode], or [Quick mode].
-Note that continuous focusing on a moving subject is not possible.
+Note that continuous focusing of a moving subject is not possible.

-■ AF with shutter button during '\(\pi\) When [Enable] is set, AF is possible during movie shooting.
+AF with shutter button during '\mathbf{m}

+When [Enable] is set, AF is possible during movie shooting.
 However, continuous autofocusing is not possible.
-If you autofocus during movie shooting, the focus may be momentarily thrown off or during movie shooting, the focus may be momentarily thrown off or the exposure may be changed.
+If you autofocus during movie shooting, the focus may be momentarily thrown off or the exposure may be changed.
 The movie will also record the lens operation sound.